 Data from previous TMDL monitoring efforts will be obtained from the District in electronic form.
-These data will include both storm flow measurements and loading estimates as well as fish tissue mercury levels.
+These data will include storm flow measurements, TSS concentrations and loads, and mercury loading estimates as well as fish tissue mercury levels.

 For each sampled storm event, Tetra Tech will tabulate the following parameters: